coddingtonbear/jirafs/docs/source/commands.rst

 .. note::

-   Unlike using git (but like mercurial), you need not stage files (by running a command analogous to git's 'add') before committing.
+   Unlike git (but like mercurial), you do not need to stage files by running a command analogous to git's 'add' before committing.
    The commit operation will automatically commit changes to all un-committed files.